lambdaclass/lambdaworks/crates/provers/gkr-logup/README.md

 cargo run -p lambdaworks-gkr-logup --example univariate_logup_gkr
 ```

-Three examples: grand product, LogUp singles, and LogUp multiplicities -- all using univariate commitments on a cyclic domain.
+Runs three examples -- grand product, LogUp singles, and LogUp multiplicities -- all using univariate commitments on a cyclic domain.

-### Caulk-Style Transform
+### Univariate-to-Multilinear Transform

 ```
-cargo run -p lambdaworks-gkr-logup --example caulk_style
+cargo run -p lambdaworks-gkr-logup --example univariate_to_multilinear
 ```

-Demonstrates the FFT-based transform from univariate to multilinear representation, then runs the standard multilinear GKR prover.
+Takes polynomial evaluations in cyclic domain order (as committed by FRI or KZG), converts them to multilinear extension layout via IFFT + bit-reversal, and runs the standard multilinear GKR prover.
+This is the alternative to the univariate IOP: instead of bridging at the protocol level, convert the data upfront.

 ## Running Tests